Looking for healthy and easy lunch recipes? This delicious chickpea salad sandwich is essentially a vegetarian chicken salad sandwich using chickpeas!

 Here, we’ve kept the toppings pretty minimal for this chickpea salad sandwich.
 We’ve used spring greens for some texture.
 A fun trick that we’ve used is spreading hummus onto the bread slices before assembling the sandwich.
 We happened to have it on hand and it made the sandwich even more delicious!
 Of course you could use mayonnaise, or also omit it.
 And if you’re up for a challenge, you could use our Homemade Sourdough Bread or Easy Dutch Oven Bread for the sandwich!

-You can use any toppings you like for this chickpea salad sandwich; here are a few that might be fun to get your wheels turning!
+Like our Mediterranean Veggie Sandwich, you can use any toppings you like for this chickpea salad sandwich.
+Here are a few that might be fun to get your wheels turning!

 - 1-Hour Quick Pickled Onions